 A 360-degree camera is a fantastic piece of hardware, capturing enormous amounts of details with every shot.
 Any image might contain a key piece of information that would affect your next course of action.

-But much as this is an incredible opportunity, it’s also a huge problem.
-No one is going through the thousands of images captured to prioritise the issues, identify trends, and make sense of the piles of data collected.
+But as much as this is an incredible opportunity, it’s also a huge problem.
+No one is going through the thousands of images captured to prioritize the issues, identify trends, and make sense of the piles of data collected.

 An average site using Buildots captures 7,068 images per week, covering an average of 5,920 sqm.
 Each image holds critical information about dozens of different elements, each with a few different stages or potential issues throughout its lifecycle.

 This represents a huge missed opportunity.
-Those images contain an unbelievable amount of data which can be utilised to act immediately on existing issues, and head off potential ones.
+Those images contain an unbelievable amount of data that can be utilized to act immediately on existing issues, and head off potential ones.